 1.9. – 21.9.
 GREEN & BLUE (max 18 people / FULL)

 Because of exceptional interest in our volunteer programs in 2017 we added one summer slot.
-If you are interested, please email us on email@example.com after the confirmation, pay £385.00 to our bank account and include message for recipient: Volunteer program 2018.
+If you are interested, please email us on firstname.lastname@example.org after the confirmation, pay £385.00 to our bank account and include message for recipient: VISITOR OF PROGRAM 2018.

 Name of account: Green Life Project